opencog/opencog/opencog/nlp/ull-parser/README.md

 A shorter sketch is given below.
 Most of this README concerns the practical details of configuring and operating the system, and some diary-like notes about system configuration and operation.
-A diary of scientific notes and results is in the `learn-lang-diary` directory.
+A diary of scientific notes and results is in the [`nlp/learn/learn-lang-diary`](https://github.com/opencog/opencog/tree/master/opencog/nlp/learn/learn-lang-diary) directory.

 The basic algorithmic steps, as implemented so far, are as follows: